hburgosrobles/protocols/sequence-tagged-gene-deletion.md

 In this section you will use PCR to generate DNA containing the upstream and downstream homology regions of your target gene.
 You will use oligos F1 and R1-LUH to amplify the upstream region, and oligos F2-RUH and R2 to amplify the downstream region.
-Each DNA fragment will contain the linker sequences (LUH or RUH) needed to assemble the Mutagenic DNA fragment later in the protocol.
+Each DNA fragment will contain the linker sequences (LUH or RUH, at the 3'-end of the upstream fragment or the 5'-end of the downstream fragment, respectively) needed to assemble the Mutagenic DNA fragment later in the protocol.

 \* I use Phusion High-fidelity DNAP (NEB Cat. # M0530) for this step, but other high-fidelity enzymes such as Q5 DNAP should work as well.